Jayden Stockley

-Jayden Connor Stockley (born 15 September 1993) is an English professional footballer who plays as a striker for club Port Vale.
+Jayden Connor Stockley (born 15 September 1993) is an English professional footballer who plays as a forward for club AFC Wimbledon.

 Stockley came through the youth system at AFC Bournemouth to make his professional debut at age 16 in 2009.
 He spent time on loan at Dorchester Town, Accrington Stanley, Woking, Leyton Orient, Torquay United, Cambridge United, Luton Town, Portsmouth and Exeter City.
 He left Bournemouth in May 2016 and spent two seasons in the Scottish Premiership with Aberdeen, featuring in Scottish League Cup and Scottish Cup final defeats in the 2016–17 campaign.
 He was sold to Exeter City in August 2017, where he scored 41 goals in one-and-a-half seasons.
 He joined Preston North End for a fee of £750,000 in January 2019.
 He scored nine Championship goals before being loaned out to Charlton Athletic in January 2021.
 He joined Charlton permanently in the summer for £450,000 and was the club's top-scorer for the 2021–22 season.
-He was signed to Fleetwood Town for an undisclosed fee in January 2023 and became the club's top-scorer in the 2023–24 season before he was sold on to Port Vale in June 2024.
+He was signed to Fleetwood Town for an undisclosed fee in January 2023 and became the club's top-scorer in the 2023–24 season before he was sold to Port Vale in June 2024.
 He was promoted out of League Two with the club at the end of the 2024–25 season.
+He joined AFC Wimbledon in August 2026.